Tasting

 Corn, fresh pepper, two types of chilli (capsicum), Thai eggplants and moringa leaves

-During our travels, we often ask local people about traditional dishes, typical ingredients and how they prepare and season their meals.
-We want to try them at least once and experience authentic food.
-We also enjoy eating where the locals eat.
-Sharing a meal among people in a peaceful atmosphere, in a place where food carries cultural and social meaning, is always something we deeply appreciate.
+On our travels, we often ask locals about traditional dishes and ingredients, as well as the way they prepare and season their meals, so that we can try them at least once and experience authentic cuisine.
+We especially enjoy going to places where the locals themselves eat.
+Sharing a meal among people in a peaceful atmosphere, in an environment where food holds cultural and social significance, is always a special pleasure for us and something we deeply appreciate.

 In countries where special attention is given to nutrition and flavor to promote balance in the body and support health, we can gain valuable insights for our own well-being.